pozi/PoziConnectConfig/~Shared/SQL/M1 A Edits.md

     cp.spi <> ''
 ```

-Include only parcels where the Council has more than one property associated with it (otherwise it would be submitted as a P edit.)
+Include only parcels where the Council has more than one property associated with it (otherwise it needs to be submitted as a P edit.)

 ```sql
     ( select cppc.num_props from PC_Council_Parcel_Property_Count cppc where cppc.spi = cp.spi ) > 1
 ```

 Exclude parcels that are associated with multiple properties but NOT classed as multi-assessments in Vicmap.
-These parcels have custom properties and we should not attempt to them.
+These parcels have custom properties and we should not attempt to add to them.
 Eg 2\PS400861 at Stonnington.

 ```sql
     cp.spi in ( select vp.spi from PC_Vicmap_Parcel vp where not ( vp.multi_assessment = 'N' and vp.spi in ( select vppc.spi from PC_Vicmap_Parcel_Property_Count vppc where vppc.num_props > 1 ) ) )